EleutherAI/lm-evaluation-harness/README.md

 To evaluate mesh-transformer-jax models that are not available on HF, please invoke eval harness through [this script](https://github.com/kingoflolz/mesh-transformer-jax/blob/master/eval_harness.py).

+## Implementing new tasks

+To implement a new task in eval harness, see [this guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/task-guide.md).

 ## Cite as

 ```